-For instance, you can change the bounciness of the rigid body.
+For instance, you can change the bounciness of the collider.
 The bounciness is a value between 0 and 1.
-The value 1 is used for a very bouncy object and the value 0 means that the body will not be bouncy at all.
+The value 1 is used for a very bouncy object and the value 0 means that the collider will not be bouncy at all.
 To change the bounciness of the material, you can use the Material::setBounciness() method.